top of page

 • 1948 – On the day when the British Mandate in Palestine expired, the State of Israel was instituted on May 14, 1948, by the Jewish National Council under the presidency of David Ben Gurion.

 • 1948–1949 – The Arab-Israeli War; the Arabs refused to accept the newly established State of Israel.
-Egypt, Syria, Transjordan, Lebanon, and Iraq attack Israel, but within a year, Israel defeated its attackers.
+Egypt, Syria, Transjordan, Lebanon, and Iraq attacked Israel, but within a year, Israel defeated its attackers.

 • 1950 – Western Jerusalem was proclaimed the capital city of Israel on January 23, 1950.

 • 1956 – After Egyptian President Gamal Abdel Nasser nationalized the company that administered the Suez Canal, a joint attack by the French and British was launched.
-Egypt suffered military disaster in November 2, 1956.
+Egypt suffered a military disaster on November 2, 1956.
 Israel captured the Sinai Peninsula, but after international condemnation, Israel was forced to withdraw.

 • 1967 – Six-Day War: after Egypt closed the Straits of Tiran on May 22, 1967, Israel launched an attack on Egyptian, Jordanian, Syrian, and Iraqi airports on June 5, 1967.
 After six days, Israel conquered Jerusalem, the Golan Heights, Sinai, and the West Bank.

-• 1973 – Yom Kippur War: on October 6, 1973, on the Jewish holiday of Yom Kippur, Syria and Egypt launched a surprise attack against Israel.
-After initial success of the attackers, Israel managed to cross the Suez into Egypt and endangered Cairo.
-After the intervention of the USA and USSR, military operations ended on October 25, 1973.
+• 1973 – Yom Kippur War: On October 6, 1973, on the Jewish holiday of Yom Kippur, Syria and Egypt launched a surprise attack against Israel.
+After the initial success of the attackers, Israel managed to cross the Suez into Egypt and encircle Cairo.
+Following the intervention of the USA and the Soviet Union, military operations concluded on October 25, 1973.

-• 1978 – The Camp David Accord was signed by Israeli Prime Minister Menahen Begin, and Egyptian President Anvar as Sadat in September 1978, in Camp David, USA.
+• 1978 – The Camp David Accords were signed by Israeli Prime Minister Menachem Begin and Egyptian President Anvar Sadat in September 1978, at Camp David, USA.
 Israel agreed to withdraw from the occupied Sinai Peninsula.

 • 1979 – The Israel-Egypt Peace Treaty was signed on March 26, 1979, in Washington.